TRASAL/dadafits/README.md

 # Synthesized beams

-The tied array beams can be combined to form synthesized beams; providing more accurate localisation.
+The tied-array beams can be combined to form synthesized beams; providing more accurate localisation.
-A synthesized beam is a linear combination (simple sum) of tied array beams.
+A synthesized beam is a linear combination (simple sum) of tied-array beams.

-The synthesized beam table lists per synthesized beam the constituent tied array beams.
+The synthesized beam table lists per synthesized beam the constituent tied-array beams.
 The following rules apply:
  * allow comments: everything following a '#'  until the next newline is a comment, lines starting with '#' are ignored
  * any and all white space is ignored and is only relevant for separating the numbers
  * completely empty lines are ignored
+ * tied-array beams must be numbered from 0 (central beam) to NTABS - 1
+ * a highed tied-array beam index implies a position right or westward of the center

 The indexing scheme is as follows:
- * 0 denotes the central position,
+ * the middle index denotes the central position (e.g. 35 if there are 71 synthesized beams in total)
- * a negative index implies a position left or westward of the center and
+ * a lower index implies a position right or westward of the center
- * a positive index denotes a position right or eastward of the center.
+ * a higher index denotes a position left or eastward of the center

 # Contributers

 Jisk Attema, Netherlands eScience Center
 Leon Oostrum, ASTRON / UvA
+Gijs Molenaar, Pythonic.nl

 # NOTES